 The Courtauld offers a range of degree programmes – a BA, Graduate Diploma and MA in the History of Art; a Postgraduate Diploma in the Conservation of Easel Paintings; an MA in Wall Painting Conservation; an MA in Buddhist Art: History and Conservation; an MA in Curating the Art Museum; and MPhil and PhD research degrees in all these subjects.

 Courtauld faculty teach and supervise research from western antiquity to the global present.
 Through its alumni, The Courtauld generates an evolving community of specialists who shape the international art world.

 Facilities for students are exceptional, including outstanding libraries, the Research Forum which offers access to visiting speakers from around the world and The Courtauld Gallery‘s outstanding collection of paintings, drawings and prints, sculpture and decorative arts.

 The Courtauld Gallery, is famous for its iconic Impressionist and Post-Impressionist masterpieces, as well as numerous other important paintings and works of art from the Renaissance through to the 20th century.
 Its research-based temporary exhibitions are small in scale, and designed to offer both pleasure to the eye and stimulation for the mind.
-The Courtauld Gallery and Courtauld Shop are now closed for a period of at least two years while we undertake a major transformation project called Courtauld Connects.
-This ambitious project will enable The Courtauld Gallery to significantly improve our visitor experience by putting accessibility at the heart of everything we do.
+The Courtauld Gallery and Courtauld Shop are currently closed for a period of at least two years while we undertake Courtauld Connects.